By Shrikesh Laxmidas and Pascal Fletcher

 An oil boom fuelled rapid growth averaging 15 percent a year between 2002 and 2008 and prospects for national economic growth remain buoyant, but distribution of this wealth among Angola's 18 million people has been very unequal.

 Thrusting new buildings and construction cranes punctuate the bayside skyline of Luanda, but sprawling poor slums known as "musseques" fringe the overcrowded city.

 On his 70th birthday on Tuesday, Dos Santos inaugurated a $360 million facelift for Luanda's waterfront promenade amid a crowd of dignitaries, the latest of a string of big-ticket projects opened by the MPLA during campaigning.

 Just a few minutes from the renovated, palm-lined seafront is the dusty Sambizanga "musseque" where Dos Santos was born.

-At one corner stands a water point which locals say has not yielded running water for three or four years.
-"We don't need much to fix this," said Maria Dos Santos Campos, gesturing to the dry water stand and comparing it with the millions spent on the seafront promenade.
+At one corner stands a water point that locals say has not yielded running water for three or four years

-(Writing by Pascal Fletcher, editing by Tim Pearce)
+(Writing by Pascal Fletcher; Editing by Myra MacDonald)